SlaterJoseph/Poker-Odds-Calculator/ReadMe.md

 is a name and number, which you lookup in the document.
 So for Flush - 1, click Flush 1 on the side bar and it will bring you to a detailed explanation.

+UPDATE -- Not all the probabilities and as the notebook containing them was destroyed, they likely never will be.
+The more complex ones are however, so that will have to suffice

 Some of the probabilities found here are higher then numbers found online.
 This is because I am counting community hands.
 So, generally the odds of flopping a pair is approximitly 32% according to resources online, however this does not account for if the flop itself contains a pair.
 That increases the total to approximitly 38%.
 I am also including hands